Location

 Applicants must have a GPA minimum of 2.0

-Students must be accepted to the computer science major and have completed CS 240, CS 261, and CS 227 with a grade of C- or better.
-Completion of CS 327 prior to the program is preferable but is not required.
+Students must be accepted to the computer science major and have completed CS 240, CS 261, and CS 227 with a grade of C- or better in each.
+Preference given to students who have completed CS 327.

 Rising juniors or seniors